rebeccarooney/Lab-Meeting-Practice/README.md

 # Lab-Meeting-Practice
-Courtney is teaching us everything
+Courtney Robichaud is teaching us everything

+This is a practice repo.